 Some guests spend hours at one site and an entire day at another.
 Some enjoy an hour-long tour of one exhibition, but not the next.
 Provide tours with QR code scans for every type of person so they can pick and choose their own path and focus on the information they do want.

 Create a Supercode QR code for feedback with personalized questions regarding your place of leisure.
 Choose from pre-written questions or invent your own surveys.
 Get customer feedback based on exhibition enjoyment, cleanliness of facilities, and customer service.
-Track every scanned QR code on the Supercode analytics dashboard, to see star ratings with optional comments and guest contact information.
+Track QR codes on the Supercode analytics dashboard, to see star ratings with optional comments and guest contact information.

 Creating QR codes on Supercode is easy and takes seconds.
 Here is a quick guide on how to create QR codes for places of leisure to achieve your goals.